 6.5% of the world’s population have a fear of flying, and while that might not seem like a large figure in that form, that accounts for 20 million people.
-While for some, flying emits a feeling of excitement, knowing that they’re jetting off somewhere sunny or adventurous, for others, it symbolises dread, danger, and the unshakable feeling of fear.
+While for some, flying emits a feeling of excitement, knowing that they’re jetting off somewhere sunny or adventurous, for others, it symbolizes dread, danger, and the unshakable feeling of fear.

-The truth is, flight tragedies are extremely rare, and many people with a fear of flying will have irrational beliefs that lead them to thinking that aeroplanes are dangerous.
+The truth is, flight tragedies are extremely rare, and many people with a fear of flying will have irrational beliefs that lead them to thinking that airplanes are dangerous.
 The first step would certainly include completing your EHIC card renewal, as this will give you peace of mind knowing you’re medically covered in the rare case that anything does go wrong.
 For more ways to tackle your phobia of flying though, continue reading!

 Separate The Fear From Danger

 Separating your fear from danger is often very difficult, simply because your body produces the exact same reaction for both.
 In order to overcome your fear of flying, you will need to begin labelling your fear as anxiety.
 As you know, anxiety makes your frightening thoughts feel more likely to occur, however feelings of anxiety never guarantee that something is going to happen.
 Therefore, despite these anxious thoughts in-flight, they do not mean that you’re in any form of danger, giving you a sense of safety even when feeling intensely anxious during flight.